rahul-bharadwaj/BoardGamesAnalysis-GroupProject/README.md

 * Ruimin Lin
 * Rahul Bharadwaj

+Open Report PDF file to view the analysis.

 # Steps

 4. Write your data description under the header Data description in `index.Rmd`.
 A data description should tell the reader the source of the data, and detail the structure of the data, including variables, time frame of collection, collection methods.